Speakers

 Iron and iodine as trace elements

 Both trace elements play a key role in metabolism.
-Their adequate intake must be considered critical in this country.
-The health consequences of inadequate intake and options for meeting requirements are discussed.
+Their adequate intake in this country is considered critical.
+The health consequences of inadequate intake and the possibilities of meeting requirements are discussed.

 Target group: high school students, students and teachers – Duration: 60 min